mariam-ayad/ct_classifier/readme.md

-# Animal Classification in Camera Trap Images
+# Coral Classification using PlanetScope Data

 Example repository for the CV4Ecology 2022 Summer School to train and test deep learning models on camera trap images, using the [CCT20 dataset](https://lila.science/datasets/caltech-camera-traps).